 For more breakfast ideas: Quick Breakfasts for 2 Year Olds

 - 2 baby Mandarin oranges (not pictured)

 I shared the crazy simple recipe for these 3 ingredient breakfast cookies over on my Instagram page.
-Just scroll down a little on my profile and you’ll see this picture and the recipe.
+They’re just mashed bananas, quick oats, and mini chocolate chips!
+I baked them at 325 F for about 15 minutes.

 Healthy Toddler Lunch Idea

 - Tuna salad on mini whole wheat pita (We like Wild Planet tuna)